 In addition to its production in the body, melatonin can also be taken in capsule form.
-When administered at an appropriate time of day, it can reset the body’s circadian rhythms (see the articles on jet lag and circadian rhythm sleep disorders).
+The clinical uses of melatonin include treatment of age-associated insomnia, jet lag, and shift work.
+When administered at an appropriate time of day, it can reset the body’s circadian rhythm (see the articles on jet lag and circadian rhythm sleep disorders).
 This resetting effect of melatonin has been reported for many dose strengths, including those that are equivalent to the concentration of melatonin naturally produced by the pineal gland.
 Higher doses of melatonin can reset circadian rhythms, bring on sleepiness and lower core body temperature.

 In humans and other mammals, the daily rhythm of pineal melatonin production is driven by the 'master' circadian clock.
 This 'clock' is in a region of the brain called the suprachiasmatic nuclei, which expresses a series of genes termed clock genes that continuously oscillate throughout the day.
 This is synchronised to the solar day via light input from the eyes.
 The suprachiasmatic nuclei link to the pineal gland through a complex pathway in the nervous system, passing through different brain areas, into the spinal cord and then finally reaching the pineal gland.
 During the day, the suprachiasmatic nuclei stops melatonin production by sending inhibitory messages to the pineal gland.
 At night however, the suprachiasmatic nuclei are less active, and the inhibition exerted during the day is reduced resulting in melatonin production by the pineal gland.